dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

     <img src="images/mpu-6050-parthiv.jpg" width="300" align="center"/>

     Or use jumpers, which is a bit more complicated but lets you wave the MPU around easier.

-    When the power is on, the red LED on the MPU should light up
+The pins: SDA is gpio pin 2, SCL is gpio pin 3, power should be 3v.

     <img src="images/mpu-6050-jumpers.jpg" width="300" align="center"/>

+    In either case: When the power is on, the red LED on the MPU should light up

  2. Make sure that the staff code works.
 When you run the `driver-accel.c` (the default in the Makefile).
 It should give